Pengliangzhang/SYSC3110-GROUP-10/README.md

       3. Edit Game, takeTurn, userTurn methods in Game class to fix the GUIFrame
       4. Add newGame method to make the game restartable
   Bohua:
+      1.test class for every classes
+      2.testsuit for all tests
+      3.some useful set and get functions

   Kevin: